 SNCH is the 5th largest herbarium in Kerala State, India.
 The herbarium collection includes specimens from three South Indian States (Kerala, Karnataka, & Tamil Nadu), and the collection’s geographic focus is Southern Western Ghats.
 The herbarium’s collections are actively growing; approximately 100 plant specimens are added each year.

-SNCH is associated with the Botanical Information Service (BIS), an outreach programme of the Botany Department, which provides facilities for specimen submission/identification/authentication to researchers/public.
+SNCH is associated with the Botanical Information Service (BIS), an extension activity of the Botany Department, which provides facilities for specimen submission/identification/authentication to researchers/public.
 Download the REQUEST FORM FOR SNCH AUTHETICATION

 Digitalization of SNCH

 Each herbarium provides a permanent record of botanical diversity and is particularly used to confirm the identity of a plant or determine that it is new to science.
 In the era of ‘Big data’, modernization of herbaria is increasingly important as the rate of habitat destruction increases and Climate Change accelerates the changes in species distribution, which emerges the scientific studies like Biodiversity informatics, Global change biology, and DNA Barcoding.
 In this scenario, information on the botanical collection is made more easily accessible than ever before through digitalization, database development, and Botanical Management System.